+1. Definition

-1. Definition.
-Black's Law Dictionary defines "black market" as "[a]n illegal market for goods that are controlled or prohibited by the government, such as the underground market for prescription drugs."362 The definition provided also refers the information seeker to the term "shadow economy," which Black's Law defines as "[c]ollectively, the unregistered economic activities that contribute to a country's gross national product.
-A shadow economy may involve the legal and illegal production of goods and services, including gambling, prostitution, and drug-dealing, as well as barter transactions and unreported incomes.- Also termed black economy; black market; underground economy."363 In general terms, black market "refers to a market for certain goods or services which are routinely traded in a discreet or underground manner contrary to the laws or regulations of the government in power.
-Black markets are commonly operated because of the substantial number of buyers who wish to evade restrictive government price controls or inconvenient rationing schemes, to avoid paying heavy taxes on the good or service in question, or simply to be able to obtain forbidden goods or services that the government prohibits consumers from purchasing."364
+Black's Law Dictionary defines "black market" as "[a]n illegal market for goods that are controlled or prohibited by the government, such as the underground market for prescription drugs."
+The definition provided also refers the information seeker to the term "shadow economy," which Black's Law defines as "[c]ollectively, the unregistered economic activities that contribute to a country's gross national product.
+A shadow economy may involve the legal and illegal production of goods and services, including gambling, prostitution, and drug-dealing, as well as barter transactions and unreported incomes.-Also termed black economy; black market; underground economy."
+Black markets can become lucrative for their proprietors because enough consumers exist who wish to "evade restrictive government price controls or inconvenient rationing schemes, to avoid paying heavy taxes on the good or service in question, or simply to be able to obtain forbidden goods or services that the government prohibits consumers from purchasing."378